Tips For Surviving Jury Duty In Miami-Dade County

 From this point, you just go about your normal life until the Friday Night before the “Start Date” printed on your Jury Summons.
 You will need to check the Juror’s Section of the Miami-Dade Court Clerk’s Website to see when you are scheduled to appear.
 You will need to know your Juror Number which is also printed on your Summons as well as the Court House – There are two; the Richard Gerstein Courthouse and the Miami-Dade Courthouse – Make sure you select the right one.
 The Juror site also has the addresses of the courthouse if needed.

 Miami-Dade County uses a “one day, one case” system which normally means that you will only serve one day – unless you get selected for a trial in which you will serve until the completion of the trial.
+Federal and District courts often have longer terms and you may serve on multiple trials or one long one.

 Reporting for Jury Duty